 - Virtual memory

 Nmon is available in binaries file or source code file for those who want to compile it by yourself.
 Binaries file is available on nmon download page while nmon source code is available in compiling nmon page.
-At this article is written, the latest version of nmon is 14g.
+At the time of writing this article, the latest version of nmon is 14g.

 - Download nmon_linux_14i.tar.gz